joshbeckman/andjosh.github.io/_decks/twice-around-the-js-loop.md

 1. Run the oldest task in Timers queue until new.
 2. Run the oldest task in nextTick queue until empty.
 3. Run the oldest task in Promise queue until empty.
+4. Repeat 2 and 3 until both are empty.
 </section>
 <section data-markdown>
 ## Node.js Event Loop 2